Vic-Warden/Digital-Life-Hipper-Monitoring/docs/frontend/web_page/therapist_homepage/admin-home-document.md

 - Displayed success and validation messages for user interactions.
 - Used CSS animations for modals and notifications.
 - Built progress bars and circular indicators to show goal completion.

+## Summary

+By completing this feature, I learned how to:
+- Use `<input type="time">` with JavaScript to capture and validate time ranges.
+- Handle 24-hour time logic in JavaScript (including cross-midnight ranges).
+- Store user settings locally with `localStorage`.
+- Exclude specific time ranges from metrics calculation.
+- Integrate and configure Chart.js in a multi-metric dashboard.
+- Improve user experience through feedback, validation, and visual indicators.

+This setup now provides a smooth and intuitive user experience for controlling night-time exclusion in activity data.

+---